Click on a link to be taken to the entry below.

 - Students who change to degree-seeking status will be assessed under guidelines for degree seeking students.

-- Students desiring to take one or more courses for personal or professional development will be assessed prior to enrolling in college level courses with learning support English, Reading, or Mathematics prerequisites.
+- Students desiring to take one or more courses for personal or professional development must satisfy all learning support and college-level pre-requisites as listed in the course descriptions.

 The ACT score is the primary screening tool for determining college level placement.
 Students may present SAT scores in lieu of ACT scores.
 The tables below list the appropriate placement for ACT and SAT Subscores.